 The Gemini dollar does not have a set circulation schedule or hard cap on supply.
 It is pegged to the US dollar with a reserve backing the token 1:1.

-Gemini dollars are created at the time of withdrawal from the Gemini platform and are transferable to any ethereum address the user specifies.
-The US dollar amount of Gemini Dollars is debited from a customer’s account upon withdrawal, and credited at the time of deposit.
+Gemini dollars are created at the time of withdrawal from the Gemini platform and are transferable to any Ethereum address the user specifies.
+The US dollar amount of Gemini dollars is debited from a customer’s account upon withdrawal, and credited at the time of deposit.
+There are zero fees charged to users when buying or selling GUSD crypto tokens on Gemini's native exchange.
+However, Ethereum gas fees will apply once tokens are migrated off its platform.